 LS_IPARAM_LP_SCALE Environment, Model This is the scaling mode for linear models, applies to both simplex methods as well as the barrier and mixed-integer solver.
 Scaling multiplies the rows and columns of the model by appropriate factors so as to reduce the range of coefficients.
 This tends to reduce numerical difficulties.
 Possible values are: # -1 Solver decides # 0 Scaling is off # 1 Scale rows and columns # 2 Scale rows only # 3 Scale columns only The default is -1.
 LS_IPARAM_LP_ITRLMT Environment, Model This is a limit on the number of iterations the solver will perform before terminating.
 If this value is a nonnegative integer, then it will be used as an upper bound on the number of iterations the solver will perform.
 If this value is -1, then no iteration limit will be used.
 The solution may be infeasible.
 Range for possible values is [-1,INT_MAX].
 The default is INT_MAX (2147483647).
-Remark: Deprecated name LS_DPARAM_LP_ITRLMT Environment, Model LS_IPARAM_SPLEX_ITRLMT
+Remark: Deprecated name LS_IPARAM_SPLEX_ITRLMT LS_DPARAM_LP_ITRLMT Environment, Model This is a limit on the number of iterations (stored as a double) the solver will perform before terminating.
+If this value is a nonnegative double, then it will be used as an upper bound on the number of iterations the solver will perform.
+If this value is -1.0, then no iteration limit will be used.
+The solution may be infeasible.
+Range for possible values is [-1.0,inf).
+The default is -1.0.

 LS_IPARAM_SOLVER_IUSOL Environment, Model This is a flag that, when set to 1, will force the solver to compute a basic solution to an infeasible model that minimizes the sum of infeasibilities and a basic feasible solution to an unbounded problem from which an extreme direction originates.
 When set to 0, the solver will return with an appropriate status flag as soon as infeasibility or unboundedness is detected.
-If infeasibility or unboundedness is declared with presolver's determination, no solution will be computed.
+If infeasibility or unboundedness is detected with presolver's determination, no solution will be computed.
 The default is 0.
 LS_IPARAM_LP_PRINTLEVEL Environment, Model This controls the level of trace output printed by the simplex and barrier solvers.
 0 means no trace output.
 Higher values lead to more trace output.
 Range for possible values is [0,inf).
 The default is 0.
 LS_DPARAM_OBJPRINTMUL Model When printing the objective value, it will first be multiplied by the value of this parameter.
 For example, you may wish to set it to -1.0 if the original problem was a maximization problem, but it is being solved as a minimization problem.
 Range for possible values is (-inf,inf).
 The default value is 1.0.
 LS_IPARAM_OBJSENSE Model Use this parameter to set the sense of the objective function.
 The default value is LS_MIN for minimization.
 Set this parameter to LS_MAX if you want to maximize the objective.
 LS_IPARAM_SPLEX_PPRICING Environment, Model This is the pricing option to be used by the primal simplex method.
-Possible values are: # -1: Solver decides the primal pricing method (default). # 0: Partial pricing. # 1: Devex
+Possible values are: #-1: Solver decides the primal pricing method (default). # 0: Partial pricing. # 1: Devex